 Best Dog Bed Reviews

-Below begins out list of the beds we’ve been sent, tested and reviewed via our faithful jug, Jeff.
-We have only included beds we deem to be ‘good’ as obviously the page is about the the best dog beds available now in the UK.
-We’ve included as many different types as possible and from different price ranges to keep every visitor happy.
+Below begins our list of the doggie beds we’ve been sent, tested and reviewed via our faithful jug, Jeff.
+We have only included ones we deem to be ‘good’.
+Our list consists of a variety of beds from the cheap to the expensive and from the simple to the fancy.

 1. PetFusion Memory Foam Dog Bed

-The PetFusion Memory Foam bed is undoubtedly one of the best dog beds on the market today and with good reason.
-This bed is made with much better materials than most other beds on the list and uses the same memory foam technology that human beds have to really comfort and help a dog feel at home.
-PetFusion have made this bed for orthopaedic purposes first to help those with joint pain or maybe even recovering from injury.
-This is not to say that dogs that are not in discomfort wouldn’t love the bed though so don’t let any of this dissuade you – all we are saying is that if the bed is comfortable for injured dogs then imagine how comfortable it would be for a healthy one!
+The UK PetFusion Memory Foam bed is undoubtedly one of the best.
+This dogs bed is made with the same memory foam technology that human beds have to really comfort your pet.
+PetFusion have made this bed for orthopaedic purposes first to help those with joint pain or maybe even recovering from injury; a great option for older dogs.
+That being said, a memory foam bed is a comfortable bed for dogs young or old.

 PetFusion are so confident about their product that they offer a 12 month guarantee.
 This is tear resistant but not particularly chew resistant but it was not designed for that, this is a bed for comfort and orthopaedic and not for longevity, check out our toughest bed section for that.